-My new collection, Out of the Darkness, published by Frosted Fire was launched in an online event by Cheltenham Poetry Festival on 14 May.
+My debut collection, Out of the Darkness, published by Frosted Fire was launched in an online event by Cheltenham Poetry Festival on 14 May.

 Testimonials on the books are below, followed by a brief selection of its poems.
-Copies can now be ordered, and will be delivered in the middle of May.
 An order can be placed here.

 An interview on Siren Radio with Steve Cawte, Editor of Impspired, about Out of the Darkness can be found here

 Memory, and poetry, are proven to be powerful tools for healing in Clair Chilvers’s delicate yet powerful collection.
 In these luminous and transportative poems the author demonstrates how looking back, and reading/writing verse can enable us to transcend our limitations, escape some of our sorrows.
 Pandemic themed poems are peppered throughout, showing what has been lost, yet equally what we now treasure more deeply due to its scarcity – time with friends, country walks, small pleasures.
 In a series of linked poems, deceptively simple yet multi layered, Chilvers reveals much about the human condition and its capacity for joy and sorrow.